James Kirklin: Scientific work and surgical highlights

 Kirklin was Principal Investigator of the $15 million NIH-funded national Registry for Mechanically Assisted Circulatory Support (INTERMACS) from 2006 to 2017.
 Kirklin is Past President of the International Society for Heart and Lung Transplantation (2009-2010) and Past President (2022-2024) of the World Society for Pediatric and Congenital Heart Surgery.
 In April 2016, UAB established the James and John Kirklin Institute for Research in Surgical Outcomes.
 In 2022, Kirklin received an Innovation Award as Most Prolific Inventor from the UAB Harbert Institute for Innovation and Entrepreneurship, based on the work of Kirklin and his colleagues.

 Kirklin was first author of the textbook of Heart Transplantation in 2002, co-authored the fourth edition of the textbook of heart surgery Cardiac Surgery in 2013, and co-edited the book Mechanical Circulatory Support: A Companion to Braunwald's Heart Disease, 2nd Edition in 2019.
 He served as Editor of the Journal of Heart and Lung Transplantation from 2000–2009, and he was principal editor of the ISHLT Monograph Series (2006-2021).
 In 2014 Kirklin was the first recipient of the ISHLT Distinguished Educator Award.
-He has authored over 500 scientific publications.
+He has authored over 600 scientific publications.
+In 2026, Kirklin was first-editor of the fifth edition of the textbook Cardiac Surgery, originally first-authored by his father in 1986.

 In 2020 Kirklin received the International Society for Heart and Lung Transplantation Lifetime Achievement Award.
 In 2021 he received the Pediatric Heart Transplant Society Lifetime Achievement Award.